aws/copilot-cli/site/content/docs/developing/overrides/cdk.md

 ```

 You can get started by editing the `stack.ts` file.
 For example, if you decided to override the ECS service properties
-when running `copilot svc override`, the following `stack.ts` file will be generated for you to modify:
+with `copilot svc override`, the following `stack.ts` file will be generated for you to modify:

 ```typescript
 import * as cdk from 'aws-cdk-lib';